 National Historic Trails Interpretive Center The National Historic Trails Interpretive Center is a cooperative partnership between BLM, the National Historic Trails Center Foundation, and the City of Casper.
 The Trails Center interprets the significant role of the area’s historic trails in the history of the United States, and seeks to promote public understanding of both America’s western Native cultures and historic westward expansion while highlighting BLM's role as active stewards of public lands.

-- Fall/Spring Hours (Sept. - April)
+- Fall/Spring Hours

-Open Tuesday - Saturday
+Open: Tuesday - Saturday

 Questions on planning your visit?

-Please call 307-261-7780 to verify dates and times.
+Please call 307-261-7780 to verify specific dates and times.

 - Federal Passports - Senior Pass, Annual Pass & Access Pass - are

-- All visitors are admitted free of charge on designated "Fee Free" days
+- All visitors are admitted free of charge on designated "Fee Free" days.

 Trails Center | 1501 North Poplar Street | Casper, WY 82601